Supply Market Analysis - Example Questions

 • Is the requirement very unusual?

-• Is the solution required to provide the service to diverse groups across society?
+• Will the solution be to provided to diverse groups across society?

 • Is there uncertainty about the technological/eCommerce capabilities of the market?